pawelmuller/misnomer/README.md

     }
     ```

-6. It is possible to define your own functions:
+4. It is possible to define your own functions:
     ```bash
-    func foo(a: int) {
+    foo(a: int) returns int{
         a = a+1;
         return a;
     }
     ```
    You can define variables within `()` braces and return an optional function result using the `return` keyword.

-7. You can use a `while()` loop when you want to repeat the same set of instructions many times:
+5. You can use a `while()` loop when you want to repeat the same set of instructions many times:
     ```bash
     while (a != 100) {
         a = a+1;